 This metric is useful because it gives you a powerful indicator of how much your website visitors like your content.
-That said, it can give inaccurate information by how it calculates the time on page.
-Google calculates the time a user spends on the page by the next action the user takes on your site.
-That means if a user spends five minutes reading a post on your site and then clicks an external link, taking them off your site, Google calculates they spent zero time on your site because they navigated away from it.
-That page your user was on is now an exit page, which Google doesn’t account for when determining time on page.
+That said, it can give inaccurate information by how it calculates the time on the page.
+Google calculates the time users spend on the page by the next action they take on your site.
+That means if a user spends five minutes reading a post on your site and then clicks an external link, taking them off your site, Google calculates this as zero time on your site because they navigated away from it.
+So the page the user was on is now an exit page, which Google doesn’t account for when determining time on the page.

 That’s why optimizing your content is so important.
 It helps direct people to other areas of your business, including product purchases or downloads.
 As you create content, it’s helpful to direct customers to these areas of your website using internal links and CTAs.